raapm/ms_clam_garden/README.md

 `02_input_data/cg_sediment_data_2022-03-25.csv`
 `02_input_data/cgsedimentPCA.csv`

-Prepare a PCA of sample locations based on site metadata and survival/ growth by running interactively:
+Prepare a PCA of sample locations based on site metadata and survival/ growth, and investigate statistical correlates of survival and growth by running interactively:
-`01_scripts/CG_beach_PCAs.R`
-...manually save out PDF of PCA.
+`01_scripts/01_pheno_and_abiotic_var.R`